 The fry bread is light, fluffy and delicious.
-You can eat it on it’s own, but our favorite way to serve them is topped with chili beans and a variety of additional taco toppings.
+You can eat it on it’s own, but our favorite way to serve them is topped with chili beans and a variety of additional toppings as Fry Bread Tacos.

 - 3 cups all-purpose flour

 - 1 tablespoon margarine, melted and slightly cooled